anthonyb8/MarketData/README.md

 ```

 ### 6. Create the Docker image and container
-Below commands must be made from the root MarketData directory.
+Below commands must be made from the root MarketDatabaseManager directory.
 ```
 docker-compose build
 ```